ChristopheP96/Workout-buddy---App/readme.md

 - Add workouts to Google calendar.

 Profiles:
-- see other users profile
+- see other users profile.

 Homepage:
 - ...